atorenherrinton/Auto-GPT-AlpacaTrader-Plugin/README.md

    default for APCA_IS_PAPER is True

    If the plugin is not allowlisted, you will be warned before it's loaded.

+   If you not added the plugin allowlisted or have APCA_IS_PAPER=True in the .env file, you will have to generate a Paper account API key on the Alpaca.

    Decent startup config, for ai_settings.yaml
    ```